rahul-ranjan-me/create-mfa-app/README.md

 ## Useful features
 **Less to research**

-The bootstrap CLI will come bundled with powers to get you started on the day 1
+The Create-mfa-app CLI will come with abilities to help you start on day 1.

 **Using opensource, no lock in**

-Under the hood, we use Webpack, Babel, ESlint, and other amazing projects to power your app.
-This will help you to extend and customized the configuration based on your project needs.
+Under the hood, we use Webpack, Babel, ESlint, and other amazing projects to fuel your application.
+This will allow you to expand and customize the setup according to your project needs.

 **Shared component micro-frontend**

-The scaffold is bundled with a shared component micro-frontend (MFE).
-The shared component MFE allows you to consume reusable components across different micro front-end from a single source.
-So, when you need to update a component, you would only require to update and deploy shared components micro front-end.
-Other micro front-end would always ensured to get the latest version unlike consuming as node package.
+The scaffolding is delivered with a micro front-end shared component (MFE).
+The MFE shared component lets you consume reusable components from a single source through different micro front-ends.
+So when you need to update a component, all you need to do is update and deploy shared micro-front-end components.
+Other micro front-end would always be guaranteed to get the latest version in contrast to consuming as a node package.

 **Data sharing**

-Common mechanism to share data between micro front-ends and shell container app.
+Common mechanisms to share data between micro front-ends and shell container app.

 **Testing Support**

-ESLint pre-configure with the generated templates.
+ESLint pre-configured with the generated application.

 # Credit
 Zack Jackson and the team for coming up with Webpack 5 module federation solution.

 # Contact me

 I would love to get your feedback.
 Small or big any feedback is welcome.
-Please drop a not to me on my email id: rahul.smile@gmail.com
+Please drop me a note to me on my email id: rahul.smile@gmail.com

 ### Thank you